Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/ampli.md

 The `options` argument allows you to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `price`, `quantity` and `revenue`.
 The `extra` argument lets you pass data to middleware.

-For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
+For example, in the following code snippet, your tracking plan contains an event called `songPlayed`.
 The event is defined with two required properties: `songId` and `songFavorited.`
  The property type for `songId` is string, and `songFavorited` is a boolean.

 The event has an Amplitude field defined: `deviceId`.
 Learn more about Amplitude fields